jeremyButtler/fqGetIds/README.md

   without vector support is slower than seqkit.
 FqGetIds also requires more ram than seqkit.

-I still need to benchmark to see how vector support compares seqkit in speed.

 The reason why I am posting fqGetIds is to see if anyone can find a use for any elements of the code.